Generic Example

 Element Definitions

 .
 You will be able to choose between the models you have opened.
-Do this twice to open the Element Defintion browser for both the Study Model and the Catalogue Model. -
+Do this twice to open the Element Definition browser for both the Study Model and the Catalogue Model. -

 Move the browsers so they are side by side.